dom-m17/typescript-tutorial/README.md

 ---

-Certainly!
-Below are the instructions for your users to convert the `users.js` file to TypeScript, make it compliant with TypeScript standards, and run it:

----

 ## Converting `users.js` to TypeScript

 There is a users.js file prepared for you, it’s time to convert it into TypeScript and make sure it’s compliant with TypeScript standards.